cosmos/cosmos-sdk/UPGRADING.md

 The `sdk.Msg` interface has been updated to not require the implementation of the `ValidateBasic` method.
 It is now recommended to validate message directly in the message server.
 When the validation is performed in the message server, the `ValidateBasic` method on a message is no longer required and can be removed.

 Messages no longer need to implement the `LegacyMsg` interface and implementations of `GetSignBytes` can be deleted.
 Because of this change, global legacy Amino codec definitions and their registration in `init()` can safely be removed as well.
-For core SDK types equivalence is asserting by generative testing of [SignableTypes](https://github.com/cosmos/cosmos-sdk/blob/76f0d101530ed78befc95506ab473c771d0d8a8c/tests/integration/rapidgen/rapidgen.go#L106) in [TestAminoJSON_Equivalence](https://github.com/cosmos/cosmos-sdk/blob/76f0d101530ed78befc95506ab473c771d0d8a8c/tests/integration/aminojson/aminojson_test.go#L90).

-TODO: summarize proto annotation requirements.

 #### `x/auth`